Bigpumpum001/real-time-patient-form/README.md

 - **Patient Form**: A responsive form where patients can enter their personal information
 - **Staff View**: A real-time interface for staff members to monitor patient form submissions

-The two interfaces synchronize instantly using WebSockets, allowing staff to see patient input in real-time as it's being entered.
+The two interfaces synchronize instantly using Socket.io, allowing staff to see patient input in real-time as it's being entered.

 ## ✨ Features